The pope teaches infallibly when definitively teaching the whole Church on faith (how we love God) or morals (how we love one another).

 He added, “A new commandment I give to you, that you love one another; even as I have loved you, that you also love one another.
 By this all men will know that you are my disciples, if you have love for one another” Jn 13:34–35.
 His command is now, “As I have loved you.”

 As always, he meant exactly what he said.
 We are to be willing to accept crucifixion if necessary, for the love of one another.
 Rabbi Yeshua knows that we remain a fallen race, but he expects us to live as saints on earth in order to be saints in heaven.
-St. Teresa of Calcutta
+Think of St. Teresa of Calcutta as we read the sacred words:

 “This is my commandment, that you love one another as I have loved you.
 Greater love has no man than this, that a man lay down his life for his friends.
 You are my friends if you do what I command you.
 No longer do I call you servants, for the servant does not know what his master is doing; but I have called you friends, for all that I have heard from my Father I have made known to you.
 You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should abide; so that whatever you ask the Father in my name, he may give it to you.
 This I command you, to love one another.
 Jn 15:12–17.